 From timeless icons to everyday essentials, Crucial Cars examines the vehicles we can't live without.
-For this first installment, we hitch a ride with the workhorse of the ages: The Ford F-150.
+For this installment, we hitch a ride on the workhorse of the ages — Ford's F-150.

-Rest assured, Ford’s got it right with their new F-150.
-After all, they have the pickup truck experience as well as the incentive and pressure not to disappoint millions of die-hard Ford fans.
-No one at Ford really wants to be “that guy” responsible for breaking a 37-year tradition as the top-selling truck, even though there are probably an equal number of loyal Chevy and Dodge fans just waiting for that to happen.
+The move to hybrid and EV makes sense as Ford has proven time and again it knows what drivers want when it comes to their flagship F-150.
+After all, they have the experience, and added incentive and pressure not to disappoint a legion of die-hard Ford fans.
+No one at Ford wants to be the one responsible for breaking a multi-decade tradition as the top-selling vehicle and truck — even though there are undoubtedly an equal number of diehard Chevy and Dodge fans just waiting for that day to happen.